 Today, waxing seems to be the most widely known in-salon hair-removal technique.
-While lasers are becoming more common and effective as technology advances, they're not exactly sensible for all hair removal.
+While lasers are becoming more common and effective as technology advances, they're not exactly sensible for all types of hair removal.
 Take eyebrow maintenance, for example.
-Trends come and go, and we recommend proceeding with caution if you're planning on taking a permanent laser to your brows (imagine if people did that in the '90s—stick-thin brows would still be everywhere today).
+Trends come and go, and we recommend proceeding with true caution if you're planning on taking a permanent laser to your brows (imagine if people had done that in the '90s—stick-thin brows would still be everywhere today).

 That's why people turn to waxing and threading.
-They don't offer a permanent hair-free solution, but they work (albeit differently).
+Neither offers a permanent hair-free solution, but they both work (albeit differently).
 Waxing pulls the hair out in a single direction.
 Threading, on the other hand, doesn't.
 "Threading removes the hair in numerous different directions," says Latiolais.
 Crooks agrees, saying, "It is very hard to get precision in the way thread moves."
-This has a negative effect on the hair follicle and the skin that surrounds it.
+This, apparently, has a negative effect on the follicle and the skin that surrounds it.

 According to Crooks, "Threading is extremely damaging to the hair follicle.
 It tears the follicle if hair is removed—that is why it is so painful."
-To make matters worse, there is a chance that the hair won't actually be removed at all but just broken off at the skin's surface.
+To make matters worse, there is a chance that the hair won't actually be removed at all—just broken off at the skin's surface.
 "Threading breaks the hair, which could cause it to grow in different directions," says Latiolais.
-That's why he says the hair will "grow back in faster because hair is broken instead of fully removed."
+That's why he says the hair will "grow back in faster, because hair is broken instead of fully removed."

 If the hair is, in fact, fully removed, it could be permanent.
 But that's not necessarily a good thing when it comes to your brows.
 "I look to threading much like laser—only do it if you never want to see the hair again.
 I personally would never put thread to my brow," Crooks says.

 Instead, Crooks recommends waxing.
 "Waxing, if performed correctly, such as using correct products and tools, is much more gentle on hair follicle and skin," she says.
 But there's a catch.
-Only wax if you take the proper preparations.
+You should only wax if you take the proper preparations.
 She uses "a pre-wax treatment to lubricate follicle and create a barrier between the wax and skin."
-This allows for easier, gentler removal that pulls the hair out by the root—this means less chance of breaking or tearing, although it's always a possibility.
+This allows for easier, gentler removal that pulls the hair out by the root—which in turn means less chance of breaking or tearing (although it's always a possibility.)

 If your skin is particularly sensitive, it might be your best option.

 So there you have it.
 According to these brow experts, stick to waxing, or at least understand threading carries more risk.
-Alternatively, do as Laitolais does and pick up a pair of tweezers.
+Or alternatively, you could do as Laitolais does, and pick up a pair of tweezers.